eclipse-sw360/sw360.website/content/en/docs/Deployment/Upgrading/Upgrade_Version_SW360_16_To_17.md

 * Url SW360 : `https://localhost:8080`

 ### Re-indexing search indexes is required for major version upgrades.
-Here’s how to re-index:
+Here’s how to re-index

 ```
 1. Click on the Global Menu (Global Menu icon) and select the Control Panel tab.
 The Control Panel appears.